welissonArley/Packages.MAUI/src/MauiTabs/readme.md

 ### Installation

 To use this package, simply install the NuGet package **MauiTabs** in your .NET MAUI project.
 In Visual Studio, you can do this by right-clicking on your project and selecting "Manage NuGet Packages".
-From there, search for "PinCodes.Authorization.Maui" and install the latest version.
+From there, search for "MauiTabs" and install the latest version.

 ```csharp
 dotnet add package MauiTabs
 ```

-Once the package is installed, you can use the Tabs to your application.
+Once the package is installed, you can use the Tabs in your application.

 ### Usage